cosmo3769/mobileNet_node_terminal/README.md

 1.Take the image of cat, dog or rabbit etc. to test the project.(Here I took cats.jpg)

-2.**cd server/** - in treminal to get into server folder.
+2.**cd server/** - in terminal, write this to get into server folder.

-3.**node classify.js cats.jpg** - This will console log out the predictions made on image(here the cat image) with className and probability.
+3.**node classify.js cats.jpg** - This will log out the predictions made on image(here the cat image) with className and probability.

 ## This is the image of classification